telerik/ajax-docs/controls/grid/client-side-programming/events/onbatcheditopened.md

 # OnBatchEditOpened

-##

-OnBatchEditOpened

 This event is fired after a cell is opened for edit.
+You can use it to access and modify cell values and inner controls from template columns.

 |  **Fired by**  | RadGrid |